Blog · London · The Top 15 Markets in London You Have To Explore

 Fridays to Sundays are especially pleasant thanks to the Southbank Centre Food Market, just behind the arts center of the same name.
 There’s also a second-hand book market just a few minutes walk away.

-In the area: Our guided tour of South Bank London shows you the highlights and includes a ride on the famous London Eye!
+In the area: Our London in a day tour shows you London’s best highlights and includes an optional upgrade to ride on the famous London Eye!

 13. Canopy Market